 The data breach is a security incident when confidentially protected data is accessed or disclosed to an unauthorized person.
 Mostly, identity theft or data breach occurs in a big organization’s secure database.

 In this article at Digital Information World, the author explains the significance of proactive approaches to maintain cybersecurity infrastructure.
 A small incident of a data breach may lose forever the trust of loyal consumers.

-Series of Slip-Ups
+A Series of Slip-Ups

-- It is the ethical obligation of a company to honor their customer’s privacy rights.
+- It is the ethical obligation of a company to honor its customer’s privacy rights.
 To do so, go beyond the regulations and present your customers with a clear assessment of the scenario.
 Let them know your strategy to fix the breach and keep your promise intact.

 Drafting Breach Notification

 It is the formal email sent by the company to alert the customers about the security breach.
-As you draft the email, consider your consumers as humans first and get the notification right.
+As you develop the email, consider your consumers as humans first and get the notification right.
 Here is the catch: